tukl-msd/DRAMSys/README.md

 The Trace Analyzer's main window is shown below.

-If you are interested in the database recording feature and the Trace Analyzer, if you need support on how to setup DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [Matthias Jung](mailto:matthias.jung@iese.fraunhofer.de).
+If you are interested in the Trace Analyzer, if you need support with the setup of DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [Matthias Jung](mailto:matthias.jung@iese.fraunhofer.de).

 ![Trace Analyzer Main Window](DRAMSys/docs/images/traceanalyzer.png)

 ## Basic Setup

 Start using DRAMSys by cloning the repository.
-Use the `--recursive` flag to initialize all submodules within the repository, namely **DRAMPower**, **SystemC** and **nlohmann json**.
+Use the `--recursive` flag to initialize all submodules within the repository, namely **DRAMPower**, **SystemC**, **nlohmann JSON** and **SQLite Amalgamation**.

 ### Dependencies

-DRAMSys is based on the SystemC library.
-SystemC is included as a submodule and will be build automatically with the DRAMSys project.
-If you want to use an external SystemC version, export the environment variables `SYSTEMC_HOME` (SystemC root directory) and `SYSTEMC_TARGET_ARCH` (e.g. linux64) and add the path of the library to `LD_LIBRARY_PATH`.
+DRAMSys requires a **C++17** compiler.
+The build process is based on **CMake** (minimum version **3.10**).
+Furthermore, the simulator is based on **SystemC**.
+SystemC is included as a submodule and will be build automatically with the project.
+If you want to use an external SystemC version, export the environment variables `SYSTEMC_HOME` (SystemC root directory) and `SYSTEMC_TARGET_ARCH` (e.g., linux64).

 ### Building DRAMSys
-DRAMSys uses CMake for the build process, the minimum required version is **CMake 3.10**.

-To build the standalone simulator for running memory trace files, create a build folder in the project root directory, then run CMake and make:
+To build the standalone simulator for running memory trace files or a traffic generator, create a build folder in the project root directory, then run CMake and make:

 ```bash
 $ cd DRAMSys